talon-one/talon_one.js/docs/ManagementApi.md

 //manager_auth.apiKeyPrefix = 'Token';

 let apiInstance = new TalonOne.ManagementApi();
-let loyaltyProgramId = 56; // Number | Identifier of the card-based loyalty program containing the loyalty card.
+let loyaltyProgramId = 56; // Number | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let opts = {
-  'upFile': "upFile_example" // String | The file with the information about the data that should be imported.
+  'upFile': "upFile_example" // String | The file containing the data that is being imported.
 };
 apiInstance.importLoyaltyCustomersTiers(loyaltyProgramId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);